 “Josh’s communication has just exploded.
 He is self-advocating more strongly than he ever used to.
 Now, he will tell us if something is wrong or he doesn’t want to do something.
 He’s a lot clearer in the way he expresses himself which is amazing.”

-Andrea says the NDIS has given residents more freedom and greater choice and control.
+Andrea says the National Disability Insurance Scheme (NDIS) has given residents more freedom and greater choice and control.

 “Before the NDIS, residents didn't have additional funding to go out and explore in the community on their own with a support worker,” she says.